Defect of Record - Explained

 The defect of record refers to a public record that reveals any encumbrance on the title of a property.
 A defect otherwise known as encumbrance is a claim, lien, or restriction on a property.
 When the title of a property is encumbered or defective, it fails to meet certain inspection specifications and must be recorded.
 The inspection catalog outlines the specifications or codes a title must meet, this also helps in recording the defects associated with a property.
 Tax and mortgage liens are the most common encumbrances on real estate properties.
 The defect of the record is a public record that outlines the encumbrances that may be on a property.

-A Little More on What is a Defect Of Record
+How is a Defect Of Record Used?

 Before entering into a real estate contract, it is essential that the real estate broker and the potential buyer conduct due diligence to ensure that the property has no defect or encumbrance.
 The defect of the record is a public record, this means it is accessible to the public.
 A potential buyer must ensure he goes through this public record to check whether the property on which he is about to enter a deal is not in the record.
 For instance, if a property has a tax lien, it means the government has a claim on the property, which supersedes all other claims.
 There are several reasons that could cause a property to be encumbered, these include financial and non-financial claims over a property by parties outside the holder of the property title such as a mortgage lender or a financial institution.
 Hence, if a legal claim, liens or outstanding debt exists on a property, such property is encumbered and must be captured in the defect of record.
 Investigating a property in the defect of the record is a due diligence a potential buyer must carry out before purchasing a property.